Real Acoustic Drums recorded for your music

 Yes.
 The PM1000 line was manufactured in the mid to late 1970's.
-My math says that's well over 30 years going on 40 now.
+My math says that's well over 40 years now.
 Electrolytic capacitors tend to have a lifespan that is less than that.
 The dielectric will dry up and they either a) create an open or b) short out.
 If they open, then they stop doing their intended job.
 If they are filter caps, then you get noise.
 If they are in the audio path, you get no audio!
 If they short out they might blow a fuse, or blow off the board... or if they are in the audio path, they stop serving their purpose (which might be to block DC).
 So at a minimum, replace the electrolytic caps.
+They are relatively cheap.

 9. What about swapping the other caps?